-People have the appearance of papillomas is not a rare phenomenon, moreover, experts believe that 70 to 95% of the population are carriers of the causative agent of this disease.
-But this pathology arises not only in man, but also in the friends of our four-footed.
+In humans, the occurrence of papillomas is not a rare occurrence, moreover, experts believe that from 70 to 95% of the population are carriers of the causative agent of this disease.
+But this pathology arises not only in humans, but also in the friends of our tetrapods.
 Naturally, here we are talking about a slightly different form of the disease.
-In addition, papillomas in dogs appear much less often.
-How does the disease manifest in pets, and is it dangerous?
+In addition, papillomas in dogs appear much less frequently.
+How is the disease manifested in pets, and is it dangerous?

-Papillomas or fibropapillomas, and in a simple way - warts, in fact, are specific tumor formations, most often of benign nature.
+Papillomas or fibropapillomas, and in a simple way - warts, in fact, are specific tumor formations, most often benign.

-There are several types of neoplasms, some are prone to malignancy, for example, squamous cell papilloma.
-Although this happens quite rarely, but still there are registered cases in veterinary practice.
+There are several types of neoplasms, some prone to malignancy, for example, squamous papilloma.
+Although this happens quite rarely, there are still registered cases in veterinary practice.

-The causative agents of papilloma in dogs are various representatives of the family of papillomaviruses.
-Neoplasms can occur on almost any surface of the body, most often they appear on the muzzle or in the mouth.
+The causative agents of papilloma in dogs are various representatives of the Papillomavirus family.
+Neoplasms can occur on almost any surface of the body, most often they appear on the muzzle or in the oral cavity.

-The specific growth of tissues can look different: reddish nodules, warts with uneven edges, brownish growths, etc. There are no clear criteria.
-In some animals, only one papilloma appears, in others they spread throughout the body, and the third manages to avoid such a pathology.
+Specific tissue growth can look different: like reddish nodules, warts with uneven edges, brownish growths, etc. There are no clear criteria here.
+In some animals, only one papilloma appears, in others they spread throughout the body, and still others manage to avoid such a pathology.
 What is the reason for this difference?

-Experts have not yet been able to identify the exact cause of the development of papillomavirus, but the weak or mature immune system of the dog is considered to be the main factor.
+Experts have not yet been able to identify the exact cause of the development of papollomavirus, but the weak or mature dog’s immune system is considered a fundamental factor.

-In addition, the results of scientific research have shown that some breeds have a genetic predisposition to this disease.
+In addition, the results of scientific studies have shown that some breeds have a genetic predisposition to this disease.
 These include the following breeds:

 - Cocker Spaniel;